tgorka/node-window-polyfill/README.md

 ## Usage

-import it in global file, or in evry file where the source code require window object.
+Import it in global file, or in every file where the source code requires the `window` object.

 ```typescript
 import nodeWindowPolyfill from "node-window-polyfill";